jcachayG93/exception-handler-middleware-example/README.md

    }
 }
 ```
-This requires testing both cases, for each single endpoint, resulting in many lines of code and hours of work.
+This requires testing both cases, for each endpoint, resulting in many lines of code and hours of work.

-In some cases, corrective actions are more complex than just returning a Bad Request response.
+In some cases, corrective actions are more complex than returning a Bad Request response.
 In such cases, that complexity is
 duplicated in various end-points.

 ## Idea